Brian Cox – Por Que Precisamos Dos Exploradores

 and we're still in contact with it.

-e ainda estamos em contato com ele.
+e ainda estamos em contato com ela.

 But it visited Jupiter, Saturn,

-Mas visitou Júpiter, Saturno,
+Mas ela visitou Júpiter, Saturno,

 Uranus and Neptune.